 In some environments, the external representation of a text file is different from its internal representation: for example, in MS-DOS, text files on disk contain CR-LF, and in memory contain only LF at the end of each line.
 Binary streams (BinIO.instream) match the external files byte for byte; text streams (TextIO.instream) are translated.
-Normally, users of TextIO will not need to know or care about this translation; but for more sophisticated users, the translation functions are made visible as TextIO.translateIn and TextIO.translateOut.
-On Unix systems, these will be identity functions.
-See section 9.4.
+Normally, users of TextIO will not need to know or care about this translation.